fdeandres/CAT/CAT Strategy/2. Compromise/TA0001 - Initial Access/T1189 - Drive-by Compromise/MITRE.md

  <div class="row">
   <div class="col-md-8 description-body">
    <p>
     A drive-by compromise is when an adversary gains access to a system through a user visiting a website over the normal course of browsing.
 With this technique, the user's web browser is targeted for exploitation.
-This can happen in several ways, but there are a few main components:
    </p>
    <p>
     Multiple ways of delivering exploit code to a browser exist, including: